-The curse of internet based threats are increasingly affecting small businesses as well as individual internet users who are some of the most vulnerable members of the internet using community and a group less likely to have the resources to properly protect themselves.
+Internet based malware threats are increasingly affecting small businesses as well as individual internet users, the most vulnerable kinds of internet users and a group less likely to have the resources to properly protect themselves.

-The more technically aware amongst you will have known for a long time that your anti-virus and firewall do not really protect anybody in any way, they have failed to protect the majority from malware, viruses and the more nefarious cyberattacks, where they encrypt your data and refuse to decrypt it without a fat buttcoin ransom payment.
+The more technically aware amongst you will have known for a long time that your anti-virus and firewall do not really protect anybody in any way, they have failed to protect the majority from malware, viruses and ransomware attacks, where they encrypt your data and refuse to decrypt it without a, sometimes very large, bitcoin ransom payment.

-Using remote browsers to physically isolate your browser and browsing activity away from your local machine and your data is by far the most sensible way to protect yourself from cyber attack, you simply insulate yourself from the internet when you touch it, making sure that it can not touch you back.
+Using remote browsers to physically isolate your browser and browsing activity away from your local machine and networks is by far the most sensible way to protect yourself from browser based attacks, you simply isolate yourself from the internet when you engage with it, making sure that the internet can not touch you back.

-Browser isolation is the sexiest new way of protecting your users from malware and cyberattack according to Gartner and perhaps because of this I may get a girlfriend, but how do you isolate your users browser and more importantly deliver a remote browser solution in a cost effective way?
+Browser isolation is the sexiest new way of protecting your users from malware according to Gartner, but how do you isolate your users browser and more importantly deliver a remote browser solution in a cost effective way?